shoaib6174/No-Code-ML/Blog 3.md

 If the model has been trained for research purposes, then you could show the result of validation set to demonstrate how machine learning in performing to solve that problem.

 These are the steps of a standard machine learning project.
-In traditional setup, you had to write codes to in all the steps after collecting the data.
+In traditional setup, you had to write codes in all the steps after collecting the data.
 But in this blog series we will show you how you can complete a machine learning project without writing any code.
+But before that you have to know about **Azure** and **Azure Machine Learning**.
 Bear with us.